LevBernstein/levbernstein/projects.md

 a user and the top of the steam levels leaderboard.

 * [Oppia](https://github.com/oppia/oppia), an open source online learning platform.
-I worked on the improving and testing the installation of third party libraries.
+I worked on improving and testing the installation of third party libraries.

 * [Anubis](https://github.com/AnubisLMS/Anubis), a distributed Learning